9 Observed Fisher information

 Transformation properties:

-Both quantities are invariant against changes of the parameterisation of the sample space.
+Both quantities are invariant under changes of the parametrisation of the sample space.

 \(\color{Red} \blacktriangleright\) Both transform covariantly when changing the parameter of the distribution.